Deon-J-Butler/NirvanaAchieved/README.md

 - 👀 I’m interested in coding, games (FPS), anime (action/fantasy/adventure/MMORPG), audiobooks (LitRPG), stocks/options/cryptos, and a million other things
 - 🌱 I’m currently learning Java, Python, HTML, JavaScript, C#, and how to effectively use GitHub 😂🤷‍♂️
 - 💞️ I’m looking to collaborate on small projects, indie ideas, and scripts for the lazy
-- Laziness is the catalyst of human evolution - The Lazy General
+- Laziness is the catalyst of human evolution
+-                           -The Lazy General

 <!---
 NirvanaAchieved/NirvanaAchieved is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.